far-horizons-ou/policies/privacy/index.md

 # Privacy policy

-_Last updated: June 148, 2020_
+_Last updated: June 14, 2020_

 The privacy of your data — and it is your data, not ours! — is a big deal to us.
 In this policy, we lay out: what data we collect and why; how your data is handled; and your rights to your data.
 We promise we never sell your data: never have, never will.

-This policy applies to all products built and maintained by Far Horizon OÜ including Twirrl, and Parrot.
+This policy applies to all products built and maintained by {{site.company_name}} including Twirrl, and Parrot.

 ## What we collect and why